-Allows you to perform product reconfiguration in recovery mode.
-When you use this qualifier, the directories, files, and modules that are modified, deleted, or removed in the reconfiguration process are saved in a directory tree on the system disk.
+Enables or disables product reconfiguration in recovery mode.
+The directories, files, and libraries that are modified or deleted in the reconfiguration process are saved in a directory tree on the system disk unless you specify /NORECOVERY\ MODE.
 These files, along with a copy of the product database, comprise the recovery data set.

-The recovery data set is handled somewhat differently when a reconfiguration ends successfully or if it terminates, at some point, unsuccessfully.
+The recovery data set is handled somewhat differently when a reconfiguration ends successfully or if it terminates unsuccessfully.

-• If a reconfiguration terminates in its execution phase, either voluntarily (by using Ctrl/Y or Ctrl/C) or involuntarily (because of a fatal error), the saved recovery data is used to roll back all the displaced objects in an attempt to reinstate the product environment prior to the interrupted operation.
-Then the recovery data set is deleted.

-• At the end of a successful reconfiguration, the recovery data set is automatically deleted.
+- If a reconfiguration terminates in its execution phase, either voluntarily (by using Ctrl/Y or Ctrl/C) or involuntarily (because of a fatal error), the saved recovery data is used to roll back all the displaced objects in an attempt to reinstate the product environment prior to the interrupted operation.
+Then the recovery data set is deleted. - At the end of a successful reconfiguration, the recovery data set is deleted.

 Records a comment in the product database about the task you are performing.
 The PRODUCT SHOW HISTORY command displays the recorded comments.
-For each product, the POLYCENTER Software Installation utility stores a chronological list of tasks you perform and the associated remarks.
+For each product, PCSI stores a chronological list of tasks you perform and the associated remarks.
 The default behavior is that no remark is recorded.

 Selects the product database located on a privately mounted system disk.
-By default, this utility searches the currently booted system disk for the product database.
+By default, PCSI searches the currently booted system disk for the product database.